pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 Good CRON scheduler translator: https://crontab.guru/#0_08_27_*_*

-Note: a common source of confusion in Airflow regarding dates in the fact that the run timestamped with a given date only starts when the period that it covers ends
+Note: a common source of confusion in Airflow regarding dates is the fact that the run timestamped with a given date only starts when the period that it covers ends

 Airflow CLI
 --------------------------------------------------------------------------